mahadihassanriyadh/cryfrin-updrift-2024/foundry/foundry-first-nft-project/src/sublesson/VerifyingATransactionMetaMask.md

 # Verify a transaction in MetaMask

+## Trying to send a transaction to the blockchain using MetaMask
 We are trying to send a transaction to the blockchain using MetaMask.
 A window pops up asking us to confirm the transaction.
 We go to the HEX tab and at the end we will see something like this:
 ```
 0x23b872dd000000000000000000000000ad1c737896cd841766bed18dd052d8244331e1db000000000000000000000000ad1c737896cd841766bed18dd052d8244331e1db0000000000000000000000000000000000000000000000000000000005f5e100